grv87/gradle-packer-plugin/docs/best-practices.md

 It is expected that scripts are independent of their location, file names and extensions.
-These properties should not affect script result.
+Variations in these should not affect script run result.

 All related properties are excluded from up-to-date detection with `@Staging` annotation.

-They should not affect

 ## Conditions in scripts